Introduction to Community Care

 5.7.3 Commentary and current legal position

 Since the Tandy case, other cases have been decided on the grounds that, where a statutory duty is owed towards an individual, lack of available financial resources is not an excuse for failing to meet an identified need.
-There have been no cases on the issue of whether resources are relevant to the assessment of need.
-However, it has been suggested that, even when assessing need, the scope for including resource consideration is limited except in relation to Section 2 CSDP'70.

 Once it has been established that a person has needs, the next consideration is whether these will be met by the provision of a service.